YottaDB/YDBDoc/AdminOpsGuide/securityph.rst

 * If MM cannot be used, and processes that are not considered trustworthy need read-only access to database files, run those processes on a replicating instance specifically set up for that purpose.
 * If a database file does not change during normal operation (for example, it contains configuration parameters), make its permissions read only for everyone.
 On rare occasions when they need to be changed, shut down the application to get stand-alone access, temporarily make it read-write, make the changes, and then make it read-only once more.
 * YottaDB uses a wrapper for gtmsecshr by default.
 Source code for the wrapper is published.
 If processes that start up gtmsecshr cannot be trusted or coerced to have the correct values of $ydb_log and $ydb_tmp, modify the source code to set $ydb_log and $ydb_tmp to required values, recompile and reinstall your modified wrapper.
-* Consider implementing layered security software if it exists for your platform, for example, SELinux, Trusted AIX.
+* Consider implementing layered security software if it exists for your platform, for example, SELinux.

 .. note::
    YottaDB neither endorses nor has tested any specific layered security product.